nubenetes/awesome-kubernetes/docs/jenkins.md

 ### DSL 2.
 Jenkins Pipeline.
 Pipeline as Code with Jenkins
 * [Pipeline as Code with Jenkins 🌟](https://www.jenkins.io/solutions/pipeline/)
 * [jenkins.io - doc/book/pipeline 🌟](https://jenkins.io/doc/book/pipeline/)
-* [jenkins.io - **jenkinsfile** 🌟](https://jenkins.io/doc/book/pipeline/jenkinsfile/) With **version 2** of the Jenkins Continuous Integration/Continuous Delivery (CI/CD) server, **a new job definition file has been introduced, called Jenkinsfile**.
+* [jenkins.io - **Jenkinsfile** 🌟](https://jenkins.io/doc/book/pipeline/jenkinsfile/) With **version 2** of the Jenkins Continuous Integration/Continuous Delivery (CI/CD) server, **a new job definition file has been introduced, called Jenkinsfile**.
 The initial Jenkinsfile format was based on Groovy.
 As groovy knowledge is not that widespread, a new and more straight forward was published in spring 2017. **This format is called Declarative Pipeline**.
 [This visual studio code extension](https://marketplace.visualstudio.com/items?itemName=jmMeessen.jenkins-declarative-support) is aimed at making the manipulation of this file type easier.
 * [Dzone refcard: **Continuous Delivery with Jenkins Workflow** 🌟](https://dzone.com/refcardz/continuous-delivery-with-jenkins-workflow)
 * [GitHub Gist - Faheetah/Jenkinsfile.groovy: **Jenkinsfile idiosynchrasies with escaping and quotes**](https://gist.github.com/Faheetah/e11bd0315c34ed32e681616e41279ef4)
 * [jenkins.io: Jenkins CD and Pipelines Microsite](https://jenkins.io/solutions/pipeline/)